valeriux/SEI-Project-04/README.md

 * Bulma (CSS Framework)

-## Natural Products
+## Natural Products - Project

-This was a pair-coding, hackathon project at General Assembly.

-The brief was to:

-* Consume a publicly available API and it was Thedogapi API.
-* Deliver the data back in a React app
+The brief was to build a full-stack application with a React front-end and PostgreSQL database.
+The application had to include data schema and a RESTful api framework to enable a user to register, login and add content.

+The application is deployed via Git on Heroku and can be found here: [Cabin Fever](https://natura-products.herokuapp.com/#/)

 ## Installation